 During periods of growth, our financial and human capital assets can experience significant pressures.
-We are currently experiencing a period of growth primarily through acquisitions and in our SaaS lines of business, and this could continue to place a significant strain on our cash flow.
+We are currently experiencing growth in some of our lines of business, and this could continue to place a significant strain on our cash flow.
 This growth also adds strain to our services and support operations, sales and administrative personnel and other resources as they are requested to manage the added work load with existing resources.
 We believe that we must continue to focus on remote hosting services, develop new solutions, enhance existing solutions and serve the needs of our existing and prospective client base.
 Our ability to manage our planned growth effectively also will require us to continue to improve our operational, management and financial systems and controls, to train, motivate and manage our associates and to judiciously manage our operating expenses in anticipation of increased future revenues.
-Our failure to properly manage resources may limit our growth potential and adversely impact our results of operation and financial condition.
+Our failure to properly manage resources may limit our growth potential and adversely impact our results of operations and financial condition.